 There are several tips that can help in changing an elderly person’s environment so as to stop the hallucinations.

 The first thing is the lighting.
 Try to see if there is any kind of issue with lighting.
-Check if there are any shadows that are cast when lighting is on or off.
+Check if shadows appear when you turn the lighting on or off.
 Check for reflections and distortions on the walls, on the floors and even on the furniture since they could all contribute greatly to one having some visual hallucinations.

 Keep an ear open for any kinds of sounds such as conditioning and TV noise which the elderly person could be misinterpreting.
 You can remove mirrors or cover them if you feel like they could make the elderly person feel as if there is someone in the room with them.